 My father owned a local restaurant in Gaffney, SC, called the Joy Drive-In, and he served this hash recipe only on the 4th of July because also located in Gaffney was Bill Willard’s place “Willard’s Hash & BBQ.”

 He was also a very close friend and my father was the type of man who did not want to infringe on another man’s livelihood.
 Bill was famous for his hash, and it was served every day in his hash and BBQ restaurant.
 My father was famous for foot long hotdogs and burgers.
 He also sold BBQ at his hotdog stand that was prepared by his friend Bill Willard.

 Hash is no longer just a holiday meal, but served every day all over our Great State of South Carolina!

 This recipe is the style and flavor of hash you will find in Cherokee County.
-The same hash you would have found at Willard’s or the Joy Drive In; both are now closed and just memories, pieces of the past that will live though this small batch recipe that I hope you try and enjoy.
+The same hash you would have found at Willard’s or the Joy Drive-In; both are now closed and just memories, pieces of the past that will live through this small batch recipe that I hope you try and enjoy.

 I failed to mention my father’s name in the story above: he was the late Rep. Olin R. Phillips.

 After turning the restaurant over to his nephew and focusing on politics, he spent 30 plus years in the South Carolina House of Representatives.
 The photo below is of my father and Bill Willard.
 My father is being served a plate of Willard’s famous hash.
 (Today, you might try Midway BBQ in Buffalo, SC, to get a taste of what Willard’s hash was like.)